- What procedures does Monticello have in place to minimize the spread of illness?

 Guests will find plenty of outdoor offerings at Monticello.
 We offer two guided outdoor tours, each offered throughout the day and included with all ticket purchases.
 The guided Slavery at Monticello Tour focuses on the experiences of the enslaved people who lived and labored at Monticello.
 The guided Gardens & Grounds Tour explores Monticello’s restored gardens, discusses Jefferson’s lifelong interest in botany and the enslaved gardeners who maintained the landscape.

 Guests can also Meet Thomas Jefferson (as portrayed by veteran historical actor-interpreter Bill Barker) at regular times on the mountaintop most Tuesdays through Saturdays.
-And starting May 29, families can visit our Outdoor Family Friendly Station to explore mystery objects and learn about the daily lives of the free and enslaved people who lived at Monticello.
+Families can visit our Mountaintop Activity Center to explore mystery objects and learn about the daily lives of the free and enslaved people who lived at Monticello.
 Monticello is excited to announce its first mobile Scavenger Hunt for Families!
 Use your smart phone to snap photos, test your knowledge, and share your thoughts to complete the challenges.

 You can walk along Mulberry Row and learn about the enslaved people who lived and labored on the plantation through interpretive signage and virtual resources.
 Our highly trained guides are stationed throughout the grounds to answer guests' questions.
 You can also explore the flower and vegetable gardens and take a scenic hike on the Saunders-Monticello Trail, which begins at the bottom of Route 53 and extends all the way up to the historic mountaintop.